Hydrogen and Helium in Rigid Airship Operations

 The Relative Lifting Ability of Hydrogen and Helium

-Although helium weighs twice as much hydrogen, each gas is so much lighter than the air surrounding an airship that helium theoretically provides about 93% of hydrogen’s lift:
+Although helium weighs twice as much hydrogen, because each gas is so much lighter than air helium provides about 93% of hydrogen’s lift at full purity.
+In practical operation it is impossible to achieve or maintain 100% purity of either gas, reducing helium’s lifting ability to about 88% of the lift of hydrogen.

 Relative lifting ability of 100% Hydrogen vs. Helium